brieucpopper/LLaVA_RAG/README.md

 This enables the model to answer some questions based on the video.

+## The rest of the Readme is TODO / work in progress.
+Refer to the README in ./RAG_Pipeline for more
 ## Getting VQA to run with uniform sampling RAG

 We took some inspiration from the deeplearning.ai MOOC https://learn.deeplearning.ai/login?callbackUrl=https%3A%2F%2Flearn.deeplearning.ai%2Fcourses%2Fmultimodal-rag-chat-with-videos